gatsbyjs/gatsby/packages/gatsby/src/recipes/README.md

 ### How to run recipes

-You can run built-in Recipes, ones you write locally, and ones people have posted online.
+You can run built-in recipes, ones you write locally, and ones people have posted online.

 To run a local recipe, make sure to start the path to the recipe with a period like `gatsby recipes ./my-cool-recipe.mdx`